Bunkai9448/digipet_PSP/RE_Guide.md

 ![Font Changes](https://imgur.com/IxWZh74.png)

 - To end this task, do not forget to modify your table file accordingly.
-*You won't be able of use the new characters properly otherwise*
+*You won't be able to use the new characters properly otherwise.*
 ![Table Changes](https://imgur.com/CjXA0uX.png)

 ## Repackaging the CPK

 - Remember the first step of this guide?
-You used CriPackedFileMaker to get the files inside your CPK.
+You used CriPackedFileMaker to get the files from inside your CPK.
-Well, this is the following up step.
-Same tool, different task.
-Time to rebuild the FILEDATA.CPK
+This is the opposite task, with the same tool.

-- Before rebuilding, it's required to get the CPK original info. *To create one with the same parameters later.*
+- Before rebuilding/repackaging, you want to get the CPK original info. *To create one with the same parameters later.*
 ![Get file info](https://imgur.com/g3bJOqD.png)

-- Then, you can do a repackaging without edits as a sanity check.
+- You can do a repackage without edits as a sanity check.
+For this game:
 ````
 Data alignment: 2048 ; File Mode: ID ; any other box unmarked.
 ````